jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 The Lindenbaum platform does not offer a distinct user ID.
 The reason being that the only identifier for each user (their phone number) is not always present, for example through anonymous calls.

-Because of that we use the session ID as the user ID at the same time.
+Because of that, we use the session ID as the user ID at the same time.

 ## Requests

-As described earlier, the Lindenbaum platform sends requests to three different endpoint.
+As described earlier, the Lindenbaum platform sends requests to three different endpoints.
 Each endpoint has a different request schema.

 The first request is sent when the user calls the bot's number.
 It is automatically mapped to Jovo's LAUNCH intent and has the following scheme: